EMPIRE COACH VOL. 1:

-A Modern-Day Mogul, Artistic Truthseeker, 21st Century Wiseman, Royal Adrenalizer, and Pop Culture Curator
+Modern-Day Mogul, Artistic Truthseeker, 21st Century Wiseman, Royal Adrenalizer, & Pop Curator

-The Astonishing Story of the Man who Sleeps Sitting Up, Uses Video Games to Teach Wisdom, and Showed Me How To Wrestle a Sensational Ryze that Changed My Life.
+The Striking Story of the Man who Sleeps Sitting Up, Uses Video Games to Teach Wisdom, and Showed Me How To Let My Life Ryze.

 I was only 23 years old when I met him.

-She’d often drag me along so that she had a little protection and cleanup when she’d ass-out like she usually did at these fancy shindigs.
-I didn’t mind so much ’cause it was always entertaining (and the bonus pay wasn’t too bad either.)
+She’d often drag me along for protection and cleanup when she’d ass-out like she tends to do at fancy shindigs.
+I didn’t mind so much ’cause it was entertaining.
+(The bonus pay was nice too.)

 I was invited to join my boss Lacey Raven in the penthouse suite for an exclusive, hush-hush dinner affair.

-Her good friend Tommy Crull, the maverick CEO of major online video game company Mayhem Games, had invited her and a few other bigwigs to join in the fun.
+Her good friend Tommy Crull, maverick CEO of major online video game company Mayhem Games, had invited her and a few bigshots to join in the fun.

-Some of the peeps there included Evie Sodda, a young recording artist, immensely talented but who consistently acted like a train-wreck (and just-off-training-wheels)…
+Some of the peeps there included Evie Sodda, a young immensely talented recording artist, who consistently acted like a train-wreck (and just-off-training-wheels)…

-So, Tom brought them here to introduce them to the Empire Coach, Jason “J-Ryze” Fonceca.
+So, Tom brought ‘em together to introduce ‘em to the Empire Coach, Jason “J-Ryze” Fonceca.
 (And, yes, he really does sleep sitting up, but I’ll get to that in a minute.)

-And even though the clearly successful Tom had primed his friends before J-Ryze’s arrival by telling them how much he’d contributed to Tom’s ryze to power, most were still pretty dubious.
+And even though the clearly successful Tom had primed his friends before J-Ryze’s arrival, by telling them how much he’d contributed to Tom’s ryze to power, most were still dubious.

-“What could he possibly tell me that I don’t already know?” spat K-Blah.
+“What could he possibly tell me that I don’t already know?” spat K-Bla.

-“I just wanna create a total expression of myself,” empassioned Evie, “And nobody gets my real art, so why would this J-Ryze guy?”
+“I just wanna totally express myself,” impassioned Evie, “And nobody gets my real art, so why would this J-Ryze guy?”

-I watched most of them guzzle down a couple of strong drinks by the time J-Ryze rolled into the suite, fashionably late.
+I watched most of ‘em guzzle down a few strong drinks by the time J-Ryze rolled into the suite, fashionably late.
 And wow…

-His swagger quickly vitalized the conversation.
-He was charming and animated, and his brash no-bullshit approach was very provocative to this celeb-crowd so used to ‘yes-men.’.
+His swagger instantly vitalized the conversation.
+He was charming, animated, and his brash, bullshit-free approach was provocatively powerful to this celeb-crowd so used to ‘yes-men.’